Sony RX1 versus Sony A7R

 |Sony RX100 (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.6||12.4||390||66|

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the A7R has an electronic viewfinder (2400k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the RX1 relies on live view and the rear LCD for framing.
-The following table reports on some other key feature differences and similarities of the Sony RX1, the Sony A7R, and comparable cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The adjacent table lists some of the other core features of the Sony RX1 and Sony A7R along with similar information for a selection of comparators.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Sony RX1 (⇒ rgt)||no||no||3.0||1229||fixed||no||4000||5.0||6||no|